 Situated at the northern end of the Toolangi State Forest, the Murrindindi Scenic Reserve provides excellent opportunities for recreational activities such as camping, bushwalking, picnicking, fishing and mountain biking.
 The Murrindindi River is suitable for bathing and paddling, but is generally not deep enough for swimming or canoeing.
 The Murrindindi Scenic Reserve comprises 815 hectares of mixed species forest, which includes waterfalls, tree fern gullies and an abundance of birds and mammals.

-Looking for hikes and trails in Murrindindi Scenic Reserve or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Murrindindi Scenic Reserve?
+Try these trails with a similar difficulty grade.

 Favourite